Affiliate disclosure: This post may contain affiliate links. Please see our Privacy Policy.

 Mullein leaves, flowers, and roots are edible.
 The seeds are toxic and should not be consumed.

 The leaves can be eaten raw but are not very good, and the hairy leaves may irritate some.
 The flowers are tasty enough as edible flowers, and can be added to salads for a bright splash of color.
-I’m particularly fond of the roots, which are a tasty root crop.
+I’m particularly fond of the roots as food, though most people only eat them for their medicinal properties rather than their flavor.

 Mullein often grows in waste places, but you should avoid harvesting it in contaminated areas like roadsides.